Sigurre/Kickstart/Module_1/1.2_GIT/README.md

 ## INFO: How this repo works

 This repo is protected, and requires a PR with an approval in order to merge it in to `main`.
 This means you can't make a change with `main` checked out on your local machine, then push directly to the repo.
-You *can* however make your own branch and then `push` it to Github.
+You *can* however make your own branch and then `push` it to GitHub.
 This can be a handy way to save and publish your work, but it's also how you'll submit your code to the project.

 The typical workflow you'll want to follow when submitting your code to the `main` branch of this repo: